 This course is a part of the Opioid Dependence Treatment Certificate Program.
 This online course introduces the fundamental concepts of concurrent disorders, with a focus on best practices and research in the field.
 It is designed to provide physicians, pharmacists, nurses and counsellors/case managers with the necessary information, skills and tools required to identify, screen and support clients with co-occurring substance use and mental illness.
 The course consists of six self-directed online modules, which are open for six weeks.

 After successfully completing this course, participants will be able to:

-define concurrent disorders
+- define concurrent disorders

-discuss the prevalence of concurrent disorders
+- discuss the prevalence of concurrent disorders

-explain how psychoactive drugs and prescribed medications interact with mental health disorders
+- explain how psychoactive drugs and prescribed medications interact with mental health disorders

-implement screening and assessment for both substance use and mental health disorders to identify concurrent disorders
+- implement screening and assessment for both substance use and mental health disorders to identify concurrent disorders

-appreciate the challenges and benefits of integrating mental illness and addiction treatment at the service and system levels
+- appreciate the challenges and benefits of integrating mental illness and addiction treatment at the service and system levels

-discuss the effects of values, beliefs and stigma on the delivery of care
+- discuss the effects of values, beliefs and stigma on the delivery of care

-identify best practices for treatment and support for clients with concurrent disorders.
+- identify best practices for treatment and support for clients with concurrent disorders.

-Please note: This course requires you to use an internet browser, but the system does not support Microsoft Internet Explorer.
-Do not use that to access the course.
+Online course.
+This course requires you to use an internet browser, but the system does not support Microsoft Internet Explorer.